-The prescribed form (DV2/DV3) in respect of an application for admission to a Doctoral Degree by a registered student at the University must be completed, and can be obtained from the Applications Office in the Applications, Admissions and Graduations Division.
-It must be returned to the same office once the programme director and/or the academic head of department has approved the application for admission.
+The prescribed forms in respect of an application for admission to a Doctoral Degree by a registered student at the UFS must be completed, and can be obtained from the Applications, Admissions and Certification Division.
+The forms must be returned to the same office once the programme director and/or the academic head of department has approved the application for admission.